wylyK/pawnder/docs/testing_instruction.md

 - Move into backend and run `$env:PYTHONPATH = (Get-Location).Path; pytest` (for Window powershell)
 - This command will run all current tests cases
 - As of now, there are 6 different test files correspond to 6 API files
+- The tests folder is located in backend folder

 ### Frontend

-- Move into the frontend folder
+- Move into the frontend folder.
+The tests folder (for frontend) is located in frontend folder (if you want to look at them).
 - In tsconfig.js, change to "jsx": "react-jsx" (the original value is "preserve"). - - Each time you run `npm run dev`, the value will be changed back to "preserve".
 So, remember to change it to "react-jsx" when testing.
 - Run `npx jest tests`